Why Restricted Stock Is Better Than Stock Options

-Many companies are concerned by the Financial Accounting Standards Board (FASB) recommendation that stock options be shown on the company's expense sheet.
-Especially high-tech and start-up companies are concerned because they fear losing one of their great recruiting and motivating tools.
+Many companies are concerned by the Financial Accounting Standards Board (FASB) recommendation to shoe stock options on the company's expense sheet.
+High-tech and start-up companies fear losing one of their great recruiting and motivating tools.
 But there's no need to worry because there is already a better compensation choice, restricted stock options.

 Motivation Through Restricted Stock